MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydefinfo-structure.md

 The date and time of the most recent change made to the querydef.
 To directly retrieve the date the table was last updated, call the [GetDateLastUpdated](../../mfc/reference/cdaoquerydef-class.md#getdatelastupdated) member function of the querydef.
 See Comments below for more information.
 And see the topic "DateCreated, LastUpdated Properties" in DAO Help.

 *m_bUpdatable*<br/>
 Indicates whether changes can be made to a querydef object.
-If this property is TRUE, the querydef is updatable; otherwise, it is not.
+If this property is TRUE, the querydef is updatable; otherwise, it isn't.
 Updatable means the querydef object's query definition can be changed.
-The Updatable property of a querydef object is set to TRUE if the query definition can be updated, even if the resulting recordset is not updatable.
+The Updatable property of a querydef object is set to TRUE if the query definition can be updated, even if the resulting recordset isn't updatable.
 To retrieve this property directly, call the querydef's [CanUpdate](../../mfc/reference/cdaoquerydef-class.md#canupdate) member function.
 For more information, see the topic "Updatable Property" in DAO Help.

 *m_bReturnsRecords*<br/>
 Indicates whether a SQL pass-through query to an external database returns records.
 If this property is TRUE, the query returns records.
 To directly retrieve this property, call [CDaoQueryDef::GetReturnsRecords](../../mfc/reference/cdaoquerydef-class.md#getreturnsrecords).
 Not all SQL pass-through queries to external databases return records.
 For example, a SQL **UPDATE** statement updates records without returning records, while a SQL **SELECT** statement does return records.
 For more information, see the topic "ReturnsRecords Property" in DAO Help.